Skip To Main Content

 The Duke of Edinburgh's International Award consists of four sections (help with finding activities for these sections is on the following page):

-1. Skill section – Young people must spend at least one hour per week learning a new life skill (outside of school lessons).
+1. Skill section – Young people must spend at least one hour per week learning a new life skill (outside of education environment).
 There are hundreds of different activities that young people can choose from.
 Popular choices include music, art, drama, cooking, DJing, committee skills, graffiti art, learning to drive and sign language.
 Unfortunately sports cannot count for this section (even though you need to learn skills to do them), this is because sports come under the physical recreation section.

 2. Service section – This section requires young people to spend at least one hour per week doing voluntary work.